Centrespread: Production

 The script was written by Michael Ralph and Robert Fogden.
-Both were art directors on this film.
+Both were art directors on the film.

 Tony Paterson, who was the director on the film, had previously worked as an editor, and Greg Lynch expressed full confidence in him in the March–April 1981 edition of Cinema Papers:

 "I have known Tony Paterson for quite a while, and to me he is the best editor in the business.
 In fact, most of the films that come into this country that are cut, restructured or edited to suit the local market are done by Tony.
 He is absolutely brilliant.
 So, while we took a punt on Tony, I believed he could do the job.
-It is hard to explain, because in our business you get gut feelings about people ..."
+It is hard to explain, because in our business you get gut feelings about people..."

 Producer Wayne Groom said they "want to find an unknown girl" for the lead "and make her a star."

 The movie was shot in Adelaide at the South Australian Film Corporation's studios.
 Filming began in September 1980.

-Centrespread also claimed to be the first Australian feature film to be shot on super 16mm and blown up to 35 mm for theatrical release.
+Centrespread also claimed to be the first Australian feature film to be shot on super 16mm and blown up to 35mm for theatrical release.
 This format would later become popular in Australia in the 1980s for low budget features, as the additional frame area helped with picture quality, and avoided the perceived curse of a film being labelled as 16mm rather than 35mm (such films were usually presented as 35mm shows, with mention of 16mm muted or altogether forgotten).

-Fred Harden in an article on new products and processes for Cinema Papers' January–February 1982 edition explained it this way:
+Fred Harden, in an article on new products and processes for Cinema Papers' January–February 1982 edition explained:

 "The Aaton has a Super 16 option incorporated in the initial camera design.
 In under an hour, with replacement of the aperture plate, viewing screen and changing the optical centre of the lens, the camera is converted from standard 16mm to Super 16.
 The ready availability of this camera and the required conversion of equipment being made by laboratories to handle and print Super 16 has led to Atlab's recent high quality 16mm to 35 mm blow-up of the first Australian Super 16 feature, Centrespread.
 Already four new features and six documentaries have been announced as shooting in the Super 16 format this year."

 Tony Paterson was exceptionally pleased with the results of the new format, as he explained to Fred Harden in Cinema Papers' January–February 1982 edition: